 The TRI offers a Master’s Program in Clinical and Translational Sciences (MS-CTS) to UAMS clinical faculty.
-The mission of the program is to train investigators of knowledge, skills, and competencies in clinical and translational research.
-The means to accomplish the mission are through didactic coursework, mentored research, and a capstone project using a NIH grant format or a thesis project.
-The program requires a total of 36 credit hours and can be completed in two academic years.
+The mission of the program is to train investigators in the knowledge, skills, and competencies of clinical and translational research.
+This is accomplished through didactic coursework, mentored research, and a capstone project using a NIH grant format or a thesis project.
+The program requires a total of 36 credit hours and should be completed in two academic years.

 The program offers a robust curriculum features well blended didactic courses in areas of clinical and translational research, a faculty + peer mentored research experience throughout the entire program, and a ready-for-submission grant proposal as the final capstone project.
 In particular, students are required to complete a total of 24 credit hours in didactic courses, including 14 credit hours of core courses, 7-9 credit hours of required elective courses in three designated areas (or groups): (A) clinical study, practice, management and regulation, (B) study design and research methods, and (C) analysis and computation in biostatistics and bioinformatics.
 In each of the first semesters, students will use a total of 6 credit hours to conduct research and prepare for grant proposal with their faculty mentors as well as the peers.
 In the final semester, students will use the capstone (6 credit hours) to develop and complete a grant proposal (such as a K- award) with review and approval from the mentors.
 Details of curriculum and a sample course plan are found on the Graduate School Curriculum webpage.

 Tuition, Fees and Scholarships